colxi/rest-api-service/README.md

 - Any error during a Controller execution will be catch and a `response(500)` (Server internal error) will be emitted as a response.

-> Controller errors will not be output to the console, unless the `logControllerErrors` option has been set to true during initializagtion stage.
+> Controller errors will not be output to the console, unless the `logErrors` option has been set to true during initialization stage.

 ### Route Controller Parameters:

-All Route controllers will be executed with the following parwaeters :
+All Route controllers will be executed with the following parameters :

 - **Response method** : Is a function provided as first argument to the Controller.
 It expects 2 values :